JacobGros/326_project/docs/proposal.md

 * Joseph Capozzi, jcapozzi2
 * Patrick Robb, PatrickRobb
-* Brandon Loo, bloo-umass
+* Team Member Name 4, Github Username 4
 * Jacob Grosner, JacobGros

 # Innovative Idea

 A website that allows users to upload picures of their own pets and allows them to vote on which pet they think is cuter.
+It uses a bracket system to keep the record and users can view he rankings of pets and filter by categories like size, gender, species, etc. Users can log-in to the site so that it is not anonymous.

 # Important Data